JumpLink/cms/public/sites/docs/GettingStarted.md

 ### Authbind

-To receive emails with this CMS you need to get access to port 25, because access to ports under 1000 are only allowed by root.
-For example to work around this limitation you can use [authbind](https://www.debian-administration.org/article/386/Running_network_services_as_a_non-root_user.).
+To receive emails with this CMS you need to get access to port 25, access to ports under 1000 are only allowed by root.
+To work around this limitation you can use [authbind](https://www.debian-administration.org/article/386/Running_network_services_as_a_non-root_user.) for example.
 On debian based linux distributions you can install it with

     sudo apt-get install authbind

-Allow access to port 25 for your user (replace user with your desired username)
+To allow access to port 25 for your user (replace user with your desired username) you need to

     sudo touch /etc/authbind/byport/25
     sudo chown user:user /etc/authbind/byport/25